songc001/ReMILO/README.md

 <a name="overview"/>
 ### Overview
-ReMILO is software that detects misassembly errors in the contigs of a species with the corresponding short reads and the reference genome of a closely related species, as well as the corresponding long reads.
+ReMILO is software that detects misassembly errors in the contigs of a species  using  the corresponding short reads and the reference genome of a closely related species, as well as the corresponding long reads.

 <a name="copyright"/>
 ###Copy right